oz64/qadev05/README.md

 # qadev05
-This repository is for javascript
+This repository is for practice javascript